Mid-Grade Gasoline

 Fuel Efficiency

-Prevents efficiency loss caused by knock-induced ignition retard
+Prevents efficiency losses caused by knock-induced ignition retard

 Emissions & Environmental Impact